JeffreySarnoff/ArbNumerics.jl/README.md

 This requires Julia v0.7-, and access to the Arb and Flint C libraries.

 Do this (don't be concerned with the messages).
-You may copy and paste into the REPL:
+Copy and paste into the REPL:
 ```julia
 julia> using Pkg
 julia> Pkg.rm("Nemo"); Pkg.rm("Nemo"); # twice